Project kickoff meeting: 10-step guide for success

 4. Share the project plan

-Ideally, you’ve already shared the project plan in the meeting agenda so team members had the chance to read it over before the meeting.
-During the project kickoff meeting, you don’t need to go over every little detail of the project plan—instead, focus on key information like the project timeline, important milestones, or key deliverables.
+Ideally, you've already shared the project plan in the meeting agenda so team members had the chance to read it over before the meeting.
+During the project kickoff meeting, you don't need to go over every little detail.
+Instead, focus on key information such as the project timeline, important milestones, and deliverables.

 Create a kickoff meeting template